Bellingham Housing FAQs

 • A balanced proportion of homes are affordable for homeowners earning the area’s median family income.
 It is estimated that less than 30% of Whatcom County housing is affordable to a household earning median family income.
 A more balanced proportion is around 50%.

 • An adequate supply of publicly subsidized housing.
 Those earning below 50% of the median income cannot afford housing in today’s private housing market.
-The community needs to have a supply of permanent supportive, transitional, and emergency shelter housing and related support services to help low-income individuals and families remain in housing.
+The community needs to have a supply of housing for low-income households, including: rent-restricted housing, permanent supportive housing, transitional housing, emergency shelter, and related support services to help vulnerable low-income individuals and families remain in housing.

 Between 2013 and 2016 Bellingham’s composite (owner and renter) vacancy rate dropped from about 3% to about 1.7%.
-Since 2016 it has been slowly recovering and is at about 2% now.
+Since 2016 it has been slowly recovering and is at about 2.5% now.
 The vacancy rate only goes up when housing production out-paces population growth.
 The City’s adopted 2016-2036 population forecast assumes growth of about 1,350 people per year.
-Over the past five years Bellingham has grown by an average of about 1,440 people per year.
-Over the past 10 years Bellingham has issued building permits for about 6,800 housing units or an average of 680 per year.
+Over the past five years Bellingham has grown by an average of about 1,450 people per year.
+Over the past 10 years Bellingham has issued building permits for about 7,500 housing units or an average of 750 per year.
 About a quarter of these units were single-family homes and three-quarters were multi-family units.
 There were 1,286 new units permitted in 2021, which is almost 2x Bellingham’s ten-year annual average.
-Most of these will be built in the next 1-2 years.
+However, in 2023 only 422 units were permitted.

 If population growth and household size remain steady Bellingham would need to build about 210 single-family units and 650 multi-family units (860 total units) each year for the next five to six years to return to a 2% homeowner vacancy rate and a 5% rental vacancy rate.
-This represents a production increase of about 25% or 40 single-family homes and 135 multi-family units per year compared to the average of the past 10 years.
+This represents a production increase of about 15% or about 30 more single-family homes and 80 more multi-family units per year compared to the average of the past 10 years.

 Returning to a healthy vacancy rate can help to stabilize prices, but it will not lower housing costs.
 Strong demand will continue to mean that home values will appreciate, and low-income residents will require subsidized housing to continue to live in Bellingham.

-Accessory Dwelling Units (ADUs) – In 2018 Bellingham adopted the ADU development code and since then more than 200 have been permitted in the City.
+Accessory Dwelling Units (ADUs) – In 2018 Bellingham amended the ADU development code allowing detached units throughout the city.
+The codes were amended again in 2022 improving development standards, streamlining the permitting process and to ensure consistency with new state legislation.
+Since then more than 350 have been permitted in the City.
 These small units provide a relatively affordable option for people to enjoy the advantages of living in an established neighborhood with convenient access to services, transportation, schools, parks, and trails.
-The City is amending the ADU regulations in 2022 to improve development standards, streamline the permitting process, and ensure consistency with new state legislation.

-Multi-family Code Update – In 2021 Bellingham adopted revised multi-family zoning regulations that are simpler to understand and administer and include minimum density thresholds to ensure development goals are met.
+Multi-family Code Update – In 2021 Bellingham adopted revised multi-family zoning regulations that are simpler to understand and administer and include minimum density thresholds to ensure properties are not underdeveloped and housing goals are met.

 Preserving Existing Affordable Housing – Sometimes low-income homeowners face housing instability if they can’t afford basic repairs on their home, such as fixing a roof or updating their plumbing.
-Since 1977, the City’s Home Rehabilitation Program has helped over 1,000 homeowners stay in their homes by offering low-interest loans for essential repairs.
-The average loan amount is $14,360.
+Since 1977, the City’s Home Rehabilitation Program has helped over 1,400 homeowners stay in their homes by offering low-interest loans for essential repairs.
+Typical loans today are about $30,000.

 In 2022 Bellingham adopted a Manufactured Home Park Overlay Zone that provides a level of protection for owners of the 850 unsubsidized affordable homes in the City’s ten manufactured home parks.

-Over the past six years, the City has provided funding to the Opportunity Council for their Manufactured Home Repair Program to assist owners with essential home repairs (approx. $125,000/year).
+Over the past six years, the City has provided funding to the Opportunity Council for their Manufactured Home Repair Program to assist owners with essential home repairs (approx. $220,000/year).

 The City also assists existing owners of affordable multifamily housing and shelters in repairing or rehabilitating facilities through the emergency repair program or annual competitive funding program.

-Building Affordable Housing – The City directs about $9 million dollars each year to fund local housing programs.
-These funds come from our community through the local Affordable Housing Sales Tax, and Bellingham Housing Levy; and from federal Housing and Urban Development (HUD) Community Development Block Grant and HOME funds.
+Building Affordable Housing – The City directs about $10 million dollars each year to fund local housing programs.
+These funds come from our community through the local Affordable Housing Sales Tax, and Bellingham Housing Levy; and from federal Housing and Urban Development (HUD) Community Development Block Grant and HOME Investment Partnership Program funds.
 Additional one-time emergency federal and state funds may supplement the typical annual spending.

-About $5 million of these dollars are directed annually to the production of affordable rental housing.
+About $7 million of these dollars are directed annually to the production or preservation of affordable housing.
 The City partners with non-profit developers and leverages local funds with other funding sources at more than a 1:8 ratio.
-To date, these programs have built or maintained over 1,400 housing units and include both income-restricted rentals and supportive housing which includes case management services.
+To date, these programs have built or maintained over 1,700 housing units and include income-restricted rentals, new homeownership development, and supportive housing which includes case management services.

 Rental and Homebuyer Assistance – The City provides about $3 million dollars annually in rental assistance and supportive services to assist low-income tenants to remain in their housing and support other human services.
 And Bellingham partners with Kulshan Community Land Trust and the WA State Housing Finance Commission to help low-income home buyers with down payment assistance and to help cover closing costs.
 To date, the City has helped 128 low-income families purchase homes in Bellingham.
 The average down payment assistance provided has been $26,000.